PSRCode/lttng-docs/contents/installing-lttng/desktop-distributions/opensuse.md

 id: opensuse
 ---

-openSUSE has had LTTng packages since version 12.3.
-To install LTTng, you first need to add an entry to your repository configuration.
+openSUSE 13.1 and openSUSE 13.2 have LTTng 2.6 packages.
+To install LTTng 2.6, you first need to add an entry to your repository configuration.
 All LTTng repositories are available
 <a href="http://download.opensuse.org/repositories/devel:/tools:/lttng/" class="ext">here</a>.
 For example, the following commands adds the LTTng repository for openSUSE&nbsp;13.1: